riya051996/Power-BI_Project/README.md

 # Power-BI_Project
-I have created a Power BI dashbord on Sales Chart and Airline
+I have created a Power BI dashboard on Sales Chart and Airline data.